How to Play Qwirkle Game Rules

 For example, a line of yellow can only have 1 yellow circle

-When there are no more tiles to draw, play continues as before, but players do not replenish their hands at the end of their turn.
+When tile bag is empty, play continues, but players do not refill their hands at the end of their turn.
 The 1st player who uses all of their tiles ends the game and gets a 6 point bonus.
 Players total their points and highest score wins.